xebiarohan/react/21-tanstack-query.md

    - Object contains the
      - `queryKey` array,
      - signal object that is used to terminate the request in case we move to different page
-     - and any data that we want to pass like seachTerm in the below example
+     - and any data that we want to pass like `searchTerm` in the below example

 ```
 import { fetchEvents } from "../../util/http";